grosilho/emRKC/README.md

 # emRKC
 A Python implementation of the exponential multirate Runge-Kutta-Chebychev (emRKC) method with applications to the monodomain model in cardiac electrophysiology.
-This code has been developed and used to produce the numerical results in [[1]](#1).
+This code has been developed and used to produce the numerical results in

+> Rosilho De Souza, G. R., Grote, M. J., Pezzuto, S., & Krause, R. (2024).
+Explicit stabilized multirate methods for the monodomain model in cardiac electrophysiology.
+ESAIM: Mathematical Modelling and Numerical Analysis (in press). [http://arxiv.org/abs/2401.01745](http://arxiv.org/abs/2401.01745)

 ## The numerical scheme